The Advanced Television Systems Committee (ATSC) launched Wednesday a

 broadcasters to provide new services to mobile and handheld devices using their

-The Certification Program uses primarily self-certification
+The Certification Program is primarily self-certification by

-by industry members, but it adds provisions for independent laboratory testing,
+industry members, but it adds provisions for independent laboratory testing,

 and expert evaluations to help assure compliance.